reulan/clairvoyance/README.md

 See Development/Build and Run below

 ## Development
+My development environment will be either using Linux or MacOS.
+If you need an exact copy of my dev machine, review my [dotfiles](https://github.com/reulan/dotfiles) for my exact system setup.

+### Dependancies
-This project requires Go to be installed.
+This project requires Go to be installed and configured with a valid `GOPATH` and `GOBIN`.

 On OS X with Homebrew you can just run `brew install go`.

 ### Modules